centanomics/name-aid/docs/ProjectProposal.md

 ## User Profile

--world cup commentator
+-world cup commentator, seasoned guy, been at the job for years, almost commentates on all of his countries games

--public speaker who announces for competitions
+-public speaker who announces for competitions, narrates documentations in his free time

--1st grade teacher
+-1st grade teacher - first time, very nervous about making mistakes

 ## Use Cases

 A teacher creates collections of names for her students each school year to not mispronounce the names.

-A World cup commentator creates a collection of the players competing
+A World cup commentator creates a collection of the players competing and can send a reference to coworkers

 A narrator for a science documentary makes a collection of the terms used in the program so he doesn't fumble his words while speaking.